dougy147/idiomatik/README.md

 ./idiomatik "a + b = c"
 ```

+## TODO

+- Implement precedence for operators (also add parenthesis?) : precedence starts inside the most nested parenthesis (if any)
+- For each rewrite rule, if left and right side are equal, consider it a tautology and ignore (?).
+- Ensure precedence operators : A + B * C + D = A + (B * C) + D

 ## What it does

 `idiomatik` receives input strings (e.g. "A + B = C") that are returned as *tokens*.